ninabarzh/broomstick/content/posts/israel-iran-attack.md

 ### Alliances shift: The diplomatic equivalent of musical chairs

 The US finds itself in the awkward position of having to support Israel while pretending it wasn’t consulted about the strikes – a diplomatic tightrope walk made more precarious by an election looming like an awkward family gathering.
-President Trump must balance backing Netanyahu against avoiding petrol price spikes that could make voters as cheerful as a British summer.
+President Trump could balance backing Netanyahu against avoiding petrol price spikes that could make voters as cheerful as a British summer.

 Meanwhile, Russia and China are exploiting the situation with the subtlety of a sledgehammer at a tea party.
 Moscow reaffirms support for Tehran while Beijing carefully calculates how much chaos benefits its position.
 Gulf states publicly condemn Israel while continuing intelligence sharing – the international relations equivalent of complaining about your neighbour while still borrowing their lawnmower.